cwoodside1278/Christie--HIVE-Lab/database_creation/README.md

 The code in this repository supports the manual construction of a curated reference genome database compatible with CensuScope.

-NCBI BLAST reference sequence databases such as refseq_genomes and refseq_reference_genomes are not directly downloadable as standalone objects.
-Instead, they are typically accessed dynamically through NCBI tools using specific flags.
+NCBI BLAST reference sequence databases such as _refseq_genomes_ and _refseq_reference_genomes_ are not directly downloadable as standalone objects, like nrnt or core-nt can.
+Instead, they are typically accessed dynamically through NCBI's own tools using specific flags.
+This has limitations for researchers needing the _refseq_genomes_ and _refseq_reference_genomes_ to be usable on a standalone tool.
 To support reproducible and offline workflows on the HIVE Platform, this repository provides scripts that:

-Access the NCBI API
+1. Access the NCBI API

-1. Identify genomes annotated with the “reference genome” flag
+2. Identify genomes annotated with the “reference genome” flag
-2. Download the corresponding genome assemblies
+3. Download the corresponding genome assemblies
-3. Manually concatenate them into a single, usable database file for CensuScope
+4. Manually concatenate them into a single, usable database file for CensuScope

 The resulting database mirrors the intent of NCBI’s reference genome collections while enabling local control, transparency, and reproducibility within the HIVE environment.